beckett-media/collect-infra/README.md

 [Download](https://aws.amazon.com/vpn/client-vpn-download/) and install the latest software for AWS Client VPN.

 Run the following command (ask the platform team for the ENDPOINT ID.
-The "ENV" variable is the envrionemt you're trying to connect to (i.e. dev, staging, production).
+The "ENV" variable is the envrionemt you're trying to connect to (i.e. dev, preprod, production).
 Note - if you haven't set up that profile using the steps earlier, this will not work.

 ```
 $ aws ec2 export-client-vpn-client-configuration \